 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Arts, entertainment, and restaurants are the dominant industries in this market.
-Commute by car is the most popular way to get to work amongst Lakewood folk.
+Arts, entertainment, and restaurants are the dominant industries in this region.
+Commute by car is the most popular way to get to work amongst Lakewood residents.
 Commuting close to 10 minutes a day is the norm for those who opt to reside in this part of town.